Thakur Panchanan: Kshtriyasation movement

-Political Activity and Recognition from British Government
+British support and entry in electoral politics

 When the first world war began in 1914, the British government appealed to Indians to join the war.
 No Indian national leaders of that time came forward to help the British government for this purpose.
 However, Panchanan appealed to Rajbanshi youths to join the battlefield with the British to show their heroism or kshatriyatwa.
 The British government also launched some societal reforms in India during the war period to encourage the Indian youths to join the war.
 During this period, Panchanan also understood that the Rajbanshi community will not progress much on the socio-economic front without education.
 In 1917, he sent a letter to the British Indian government asking for reforms in Bengal.
 He stressed more on the educational reforms as well as societal reforms in his letter.
 During that time, most of the backward peoples of the North Bengal area were from the Rajbanshi or Muslim community.
 On the other hand, zamindars and money-lenders were from the upper-caste Hindu society.
 He organized these backward sections of the society against the upper-caste zamindars and worked for them.
 He along with other Rajbanshi social leaders also took the initiative to promote education among the Rajbanshi society.
-His Kshatriya Samiti started to provide financial help to the needy students of the community.
+His Kshatriya Samiti provided financial help to the needy students of the community.
 He gained huge support for his activity from the backward sections of society.
 He became the undisputed political leader of the backward community in the North Bengal area.
-In 1919, the British government conferred him the Rai Sahib title for his societal reform and the MBE (Member of British Empire) for sending the Rajbanshi troops in the first world war.
+In 1919, the British government conferred him the Rai Sahib title for his societal reform and the MBE (Member of British Empire) for sending the Rajbanshi troops in the First World War.
 In this way, he became the Rai Sahib Panchanan Barma, MBE.